Dheemn/library-loader/README.md

 # library-loader
-An Unoffical Samacsys Library Loader but for Linux written in Go.
+An Unoffical Samacsys Library Loader but for Linux written in Go using Qt.

 Due to Samacsys's Library Loader software being available only for Windows, this is just designed as an simple alternative to it.